 Essentially, several of the companies offering 401(k) rollovers suggest the following as an exit strategy:

 In year two or three, the corporation redeems the stock owned by the retirement plan.

 The corporation then elects Subchapter S tax status.

 The rationale for this strategy is that the business can now be sold as an asset sale rather than a stock sale.
 (Most accountants and attorneys prefer asset sales because of the avoidance of unknown liabilities)

 The transaction redeeming the stock is done early in the corporation existence for two reasons:

-Third, through proper planning asset sales can usually be done at any time without double taxation occurring, in part the taxes upon sale will usually be less than the so called “magic exit strategy”.
+Third, through proper planning, asset sales can usually be done at any time without double taxation occurring.
+This is due to the taxes upon sale will usually be less than the so called “magic exit strategy.”